Delivering Online Learning

 Your course topic must be something that you LOVE.
 If you are not passionate about your topic, it will be obvious if you don’t love your topic and will make your training about as engaging as a cardboard sandwich.

-Don’t feel like you have to teach a university-level profession.
-Think about your skills, talents and life experiences that you have been through.
+Don’t feel like you have to teach a university-level course.
+Think about your skills, talents and life experiences.
 Cooking your favourite dishes, interior design, writing non-fiction, overcoming the death of a loved one… the list of possible course topics is endless.

 2. Ensure Your Course Idea has High Market Demand